Crono1124/BattleTactics/README.md

  +Stock PPC Damage / heat balance to be applied

  +Stock Large Laser and + Variants to be balanced

+  +All Head shot chances reduced against all targets.
+This will lower the possibility of getting random head shots from any weapons fire Unless the enemy is on higher elevation than you.
+If there is an elevation imbalance the mech with the higher ground gets a bonus to head shot percentages. (*Pending Implementation*)
+  (--I want to look into lowering the chance of head shots from the side as well.
+I feel like if you want to shoot somebody in the head you should have to do it from head on. )

 # Misc.
 Notes